Techtonica/curriculum/projects/eventonica/eventonica-part1-objects.md

 To build a modular system using Object Oriented Programming principles.

 ### Overview
-In this project, you'll build an EventRecommender System that will help you practice Object Oriented Programming using Javascript.
+In this project, you'll build an event management system that will help you practice Object Oriented Programming using Javascript.

 ### How to get Started
 #### User Requirements